-Ideally, you would want to visit both because they are very different destinations.
-But for most of us, making it from Bora Bora to Maldives in the same trip is out of the question because it would require too long a vacation and budget.
+The answer is actually simple: Both 🙂 But for most of us, making it from Bora Bora to Maldives in the same trip is out of the question because it would require too long a vacation and budget.

-If you can only choose one destination, should you go to Bora Bora or Maldives?
+So if you can only choose one destination, should you go to Bora Bora or Maldives?

 - Getting to the Maldives or to Bora Bora

 - Privacy levels – Maldives vs Bora Bora